 Can I bring my child in with me when I’m being treated?

 Children are more than welcome at the studio, but are not permitted to come with you into the treatment areas.
 We also do not offer baby sitting or child care.
-Working alongside 12 tattooists is basically the same thing.
+Working alongside a bunch of tattooists is basically the same thing.

 What about my girlfriend?
 I’m gonna need her to hold my hand?